sanity-io/preview-kit/packages/preview-kit/README.md

 And done!
 You can optionally optimize it further by adding a loading UI while it loads, or improve performance by adding a custom `isEqual` function to reduce React re-renders if there's a lot of data that changes but isn't user visible (SEO metadata and such).

-#### Implementing a Loading UI
+#### Implementing a Loading UI with `useListeningQueryStatus`

-The best way to do this is to add a wrapper component that is only used in preview mode that calls the `useListeningQuery` hook, this allows you to use the `initialSnapshot` to determine if the previews are finished loading or not.
+The best way to do this is to add a wrapper component that is only used in preview mode that calls the `useListeningQuery` and `useListeningQueryStatus` hooks.

 ```tsx
 export function UsersList(props: UsersListProps) {